Matthew-Rimbert/Geospatial-Taxi-Analysis/README.md

 ## 🛠️ Scope
 - Define two or more polygons using geographical coordinates
-- Visualize polygons and cab locations on static and interactive maps
+- Visualize polygons and taxi cab locations on static and interactive maps
-- Calculate distances between cabs and a pick-up point, considering polygon boundaries
+- Calculate distances between taxi cabs and a pick-up point, considering polygon boundaries
 - Identify the closest available cab based on filtering criteria

 ## 🚀 Installation